-DCYF is Accepting Applications for the State Interagency Coordinating Council (SICC) Service Delivery Committee
+DCYF is Accepting Applications for the State Interagency Coordinating Council (SICC) and its Sub-Committees

-The Washington State Department of Children, Youth, and Families (DCYF) is recruiting members for the State Interagency Coordinating Council (SICC) Service Delivery Committee and is accepting applications from qualified and interested individuals.
+The Washington State Department of Children, Youth, and Families (DCYF) is recruiting members for the State Interagency Coordinating Council (SICC) and its Sub-Committees.
+It is accepting applications from qualified and interested individuals.

 Early Support for Infants and Toddlers (ESIT) is committed to ensuring diverse representation on its committees, including geographic diversity.
 The committee is currently recruiting individuals with the following specific experience or role:

 - Parent/PIE Representative

 Members commit to a 2-hour virtual meeting once per month, with in-person meetings up to once a year.
 The length of term follows the term of the SICC member.
 Non-SICC members serve a one-year term with the option of a two-year extension.
 Committee members are expected to: